Admissions to Global Bachelor's Programmes

 It is important that you follow the instructions on supporting documentation when you prepare your application.
 If you do not submit documentation according to the instructions at Universityadmissions.se, your application cannot be considered for admission.

 Please pay attention to the country-specific requirements for how to document your upper secondary school credentials.
-Please also check whether your upper secondary school documents have to be translated.
-Please check whether you can upload the original documentation.
+Remember to check whether your upper secondary school documents have to be translated.
+From studies in most countries, you can upload the original documentation.

 If you already have university level studies, please note the documentation requirements for university records.
-Please check whether your university records have to be translated.
-Please also check whether your university records can be uploaded.
+Please check whether your university records have to be translated and if your university records can be uploaded.

 Read more on the most frequently asked questions among our applicants at FAQs - Global Bachelor's Programmes.